clayne/hacktical-c/README.md

 make
 ```

-## Benchmarks
-Some chapters come with benchmarks, `make build/benchmark` builds and runs all of them.

 ## Platforms
 Since Unix is all about C, and Linux is currently the best supported Unix out there; Linux is the platform I would recommend for writing C. Just having access to `valgrind` is priceless.
 Microsoft has unfortunately chosen to neglect C for a long time, its compilers dragging far behind the rest of the pack.
 Windows does however offer a way of running Linux in the form of WSL2, which works very well from my experience.